-Neogene strata are deformed in a fold belt that, on a regional scale, is located within a large, east-west-striking, south-dipping homocline that extends from the south flank of the Santa Ynez Mountains into the offshore.
-Nearby regional cross sections (Redin and others, 2005) and industry seismic-reflection profiles (see fig. 6 on sheet 7; see also, Sorlien and Nicholson, 2015) showed that the homocline formed above the blind Pitas Point-North Channel Fault system, which in the offshore extends westward for more than 100 km, from Pitas Point (10 km northwest of Ventura) to beyond Gaviota and Point Conception (fig. 1-3).
-South of Gaviota, the tip of the Pitas Point-North Channel

-Fault is inferred to be buried beneath the slope about 10 km offshore, to a depth of about 2 to 3 km below sea level.
+Neogene strata are deformed in a fold belt that, on a regional scale, is located within a large, east-west-striking, south-dipping homocline that extends from the south flank of the Santa Ynez Mountains into the offshore to the south and west.
+Nearby regional cross sections (Redin and others, 2005) and industry seismic-reflection profiles (see fig. 10 on sheet 7; see also, Sorlien and Nicholson, 2015) showed that the homocline formed above the blind Pitas Point-North Channel Fault system, which in the offshore extends westward for more than 100 km, from Pitas Point (10 km northwest of Ventura) to beyond Point Conception (fig. 1-3).
+South of Point Conception, the tip of the Pitas Point-North Channel Fault is inferred to be buried beneath the slope about 5 to 6 km offshore, to a depth of about 2 to 3 km below sea level.